grblHAL/Plugins_spindle/README.md

 The spindle to control is adressed by the `$` gcode word followed by the spindle number, available for the `S`, `M3`, `M4`, `M5`, `M51`, `G33`, `G76`, `G96` and `G97` gcode commands.
 Spindle switching by tool number or `M104` is not available in this mode.

+> [!NOTE]
-__NOTE:__ This mode is work in progress and functionality is not yet complete!
+> This mode is work in progress and functionality is not yet complete!

 The spindles are dynamically assigned a _spindle id_ at registration, starting from 0. $-settings are then used to tell grblHAL which are to be enabled, by _spindle number_.